KyleKing/recipes/docs/dessert/skillet_peanut_butter_chocolate_chip_blondies.md

 - [ ] 1.25 cups flour
 - [ ] 1 tsp salt
 - [ ] 1 tsp baking powder
-- [ ] 2/3 cup peanut butter chips
+- [ ] 2/3 cup peanut butter (or chocolate) chips
-- [ ] 2/3 cup chocolate chips (milk or dark)
+- [ ] 2/3 cup chocolate chips (semi-sweet or dark)

 ## Recipe

 - Preheat oven to 350 and butter a 10 inch iron skillet
 - With a wooden spoon, beat together the butter, peanut butter, brown sugar, and granulated sugar until creamy
-- Add the vanilla, then beat in one egg at a time.
+- Add the vanilla, then beat in one egg at a time
-- In a small bowl, whisk together the flour, salt, and backing powder.
-Add the flour mixture to the main mix
+- In a small bowl, whisk together the flour, salt, and baking powder
-- Mix in the peanut butter and chocolate chips
+- Add the flour mixture to the main mix, then mix in the peanut butter and chocolate chips
 - Spread the batter into the skillet and bake for 40-45 (when the center is soft and gooey, but outside is golden brown)

 ## Notes